Ford Escort (North America): 1985–1990

 Debuting as a "1985½" model change, Ford released a revision of the first-generation Escort.
 While much of the bodyshell was carried over, the front fascia saw extensive aerodynamic revisions, with designers fitting a smaller grille and flush-mounted aerodynamic headlamps, and the 1.6 L engine was replaced with a more powerful 1.9 L. Chrome trim was now largely relegated to the bumpers.
 In a trim revision, the Escort Pony became the lowest-price version of the model line, replacing the Escort L entirely for 1986.
 The Mazda diesel engine continued to be available in the five-door hatchback versions of the Lynx and Escort until discontinued after 1987.

 For 1987, the trim lineup was simplified to a three-version range, including the Pony, GL, and GT.
 The Pony and GT were offered solely as a three-doors; the GL was offered as a three-door, five-door, and wagon.
 The model year also saw the retirement of the Mercury Lynx, replaced by the Mercury Tracer during 1987 (a rebranded Ford Laser, itself derived from the Mazda 323).
-1987 was also the last year the Escort was built in Canada.
+1987 was also the final year the Escort was built in Canada.

 The Escort saw a second facelift in mid-1988, commonly referred to as the "88.5" year, which smoothed out the front and rear fascias.
 The integrated plastic bumpers replaced the metal bumpers, while the rear side windows were enlarged, and the rear-end design was more rounded.
 Larger, 14 inch wheels replaced 13 inch units on non-GTs and to accommodate passive-restraint regulations, the Escort received automatic shoulder safety belts.
 Three-door hatchback models had curving window lines along the sides towards the rear of the cars.
 The Escort EXP was discontinued and the LX trim replaced the GL, while the Escort Pony replaced the Standard and L versions.
 Finding some popularity during the final three years of this generation was the Pony model, which was the least-expensive U.S.-built Ford prior to the introduction of the Ford Festiva.
 Pony models used plainer interior trim with greater use of vinyl and plastic instead of cloth, and four-speed manual transaxles were standard, although buyers could opt for the five-speed manual or the three-speed ATX automatic.
 The list of available options was very limited, to the extent that such luxuries as power steering and factory-installed air conditioning were not offered (a dealer-installed A/C system was available).
 Given their lighter weight, the Pony models also had somewhat better fuel economy than the regular Escorts.

 The 88.5 Escort remained largely unchanged for the 1989 and 1990 model years.
-As Ford was gearing up for the April 1990 introduction of the next generation Escort, assembly of this version was restricted to Edison Assembly plant in New Jersey for the abbreviated 1990 model year.
+As Ford was gearing up for the April 1990 introduction of the next generation Escort, this version was only built at the Edison Assembly plant in New Jersey for the abbreviated 1990 model year.